Dreaming381/Latios-Framework/Documentation~/Myri Audio/Getting Started.md

 significantly more likely to happen if the audio framerate is higher than the main thread framerate.

-*Audio Subframes Per Frame* can help mitigate this problem by treating multiple mixer thread updates as a single audio frame, effectively reducing the audio framerate proportionally.
+In that case, *Audio Frames Per Update* can help mitigate this problem by sending multiple audio frames in less frequent batches, effectively reducing the audio framerate proportionally.
 This comes at a performance cost as well as less “responsive” audio relative to the simulation, and some projects may prefer to accept the occasional first audio frame drops and leave *Audio Subframes Per Frame* at *1*.

+For scenarios where the main thread framerate outpaces the audio framerate, but sampling consumes a large amount of time, it may instead be preferred to begin sampling an audio frame earlier than normal.
+Setting *Lookahead Audio Frames* to a value of 1 or greater will accomplish this.

 ### Optimizing Clips for Performance